-For calculating the carrying cost, we need to find average inventory first.
+We need to find the average inventory first to calculate the carrying cost.
 Average inventory is opening stock plus purchase divided by 2.
-We have no opening stock so that average inventory would be 895/2 = 447.5 units.
+We have no opening stock, so that the average inventory would be 895/2 = 447.5 units.
 So, the total carrying cost is (447.5 * 5) $2,237.5

 Total inventory cost for company at EOQ is the ordering cost plus holding cost or $2,200 + $2,237.5 = $4,437.5.

 Now, let’s see what happens if Company A orders more than the EOQ.
 Assume Company A orders 1,000 units at a time.
 The total number of orders will be 10 (10,000 / 1,000), and the average inventory will be 500 (1,000/2).
 Now, total inventory cost would be (($200 * 10) + (500 * $5)) $4,500.